The five-year award by the National Cancer Institute supports the study of how healthy fat cells support growth of blood cancer cells.Read More

-- One arm is weak or numb.
+- One arm feels weak or numb.

-- Loss of balance, dizziness.
+- Loss of balance, or feeling dizzy.

 F: Face drooping

 A: Arm weakness

 S: Speech changes